Use the first class to work on the exercises below. No hand-in is required.

 Form groups of two (recommended) or three persons and enroll in one of the available groups on BrightSpace.
 If no free group is available, contact a TA or Henrik Bærbak and we will create one.

-SWEA assumes some proficiency in programming in Java!
+SWEA assumes some proficiency in programming in Java and specifically the object-oriented paradigm!
 So if you are a bit rusty, then start out by reading and coding the prerequisites with exercises that I have designed.
 If you master these small exercises, you have the skills that the SWEA course requires.

 This course requires a lot of tools running on your machines and I provide two options for you.
 Either you use a pre-installed virtual Lubuntu Linux machine that has all tools; or you install the tool stack onto your machine by yourself.
 Either way, consult the Tools page for what to do.